Michael Starbæk Christensen: Career

 Described as being "classically trained in the Danish Foreign Service", Starbæk started his diplomatic career as head of section in the Ministry of Foreign Affairs, a position he held from 1999 to 2003.
 From 2004 to 2007, he served as counsellor and second-in-command at the Mission of Denmark to the United Nations in New York.
 He served in this role during the Danish membership of the United Nations Security Council, and functioned as alternate representative to the council.
 He has also been posted at the Royal Danish Embassy in Moscow, Russia.

 In around 2002, Starbæk had attracted attention as one of the co-signatories of a statement in which employees in the Ministry of Foreign Affairs voiced their frustrations about the consequences of the government's stringent financial austerity plans.

 In 2007, he was appointed Senior Adviser in the newly established Climate Secretariat at the Prime Minister's Office, in preparation for the 2009 United Nations Climate Change Conference in Copenhagen.
 The secretariat was headed by Bo Lidegaard, and he served under Prime Minister Anders Fogh Rasmussen and Lars Løkke Rasmussen.
 During the summit, he served as the Danish "top negotiator".
 Immediately following the finalization of the diplomatic agreements of the climate summit, the then Minister for Climate, Connie Hedegaard, was nominated to take over Denmark's seat in the EU Commission, and she hand-picked Starbæk, then described as a "top diplomat", to accompany her to Brussels.
 He was subsequently appointed her Deputy Head of Cabinet.

 In 2013, Starbæk was recalled and installed as Under Secretary for Global Politics and Security and Political Director at the Ministry of Foreign Affairs.
 He held this position under Minister of Foreign Affairs Villy Søvndal, Holger K. Nielsen and lastly Martin Lidegaard.
 In 2015, he was seconded to the Prime Minister's Office, where he served as the Permanent Under Secretary of State for Foreign Affairs, under Prime Minister Helle Thorning-Schmidt and Lars Løkke Rasmussen.
 In this capacity, he was described by the news media as the "tall man who often stands right behind the Foreign Minister and helps keep track of the more complex European and security policy matters".

 In 2019, Starbæk assumed his first ambassadorial appointment, becoming Ambassador of Denmark to France.
 During his time as ambassador, Starbæk has advocated for e.g. increased Danish investments in French Hydrogen train development.

-In the 2024 ambassadorial reshuffle, Starbæk was appointed Ambassador of Denmark to China, and he will take up this position on 15 August 2024.
-Current Permanent Under Secretary of State for Foreign Affairs at the Prime Minister's Office, Jean-Charles Ellermann-Kingombe, will succeed him as ambassador.
+In the 2024 ambassadorial reshuffle, Starbæk was appointed Ambassador of Denmark to China.